quyixiang/bios-611-project/README.md

 docker run -v $(pwd):/home/rstudio -e PASSWORD=yixiang -p 8787:8787 -t 611-hwk
 ```

+### Using makefile to generate all the stuff

 And we can use the following command to clean the previous data.

 ```
 make clean
 ```

-And we can get the report using the following command.
+And we can get the plots of different interpolation methods using the following command.

 ```
+make figure/B_spline.pdf
-make report.pdf
+make figure/DL_spline.pdf
 ```

+### Using shiny to see the results interactively

 In order to run shiny, using the following command.